Boshen/cargo-shear/README.md

 Detect and remove unused dependencies from `Cargo.toml` in Rust projects.

-Does not with dependencies from macros (yet).
+Does not work with transitive dependencies from macros (need to manually ignore).

 ## Installation